Skip to content

 Custom Adapters

 Queuert’s adapter system is designed to be extended.
 You can implement the StateAdapter or NotifyAdapter interface from scratch for your own backend — a different database engine, message broker, or anything else.
+You can also write a validation adapter wrapping any schema library (Zod, Valibot, ArkType, TypeBox, or your own).
 The conformance suite validates that your implementation behaves correctly.
 It’s the same suite Queuert uses internally, exposed as a framework-agnostic runner you embed in a single test() block.

 Implement the NotifyAdapter type exported from queuert.
-The interface has three notification channels (job scheduled, chain completed, ownership lost), each with a publish and a subscribe method:
+The interface has three notification channels (job scheduled, chain completed, ownership lost), each with a publish and a subscribe method, plus a provideWakeHint/consumeWakeHint pair that gates how many listeners actually wake on a job-scheduled notification (no-op for adapters without a counter primitive — see Adapter Architecture) and a close() for releasing internal resources:

 import { runNotifyAdapterConformance } from "queuert/conformance";